Help for Those Suffering from PTSD and Substance Abuse

 PTSD and drug and/or alcohol dependence can cause individuals to experience more problems when attempting to deal with the symptoms of either disorder.
 Drinking and/or using depressants may help them sleep but can cause poor sleep where individuals wake up not feeling refreshed.
 Drug and/or alcohol use can increase feelings of anxiety, anger, irritability, and depression; these substances may also make it harder to concentrate.

-Individuals should seek care at a facility that is equipped to provide comprehensive treatment for both substance abuse and PTSD.
-Most healthcare professionals prefer to treat PTSD and substance abuse at the same time, as they believe that some of the symptoms of PTSD, such as nightmares and fear, can lead to substance use relapse if left untreated.
+Individuals should seek care at a facility that is equipped to provide comprehensive treatment for both substance use and PTSD.
+Most healthcare professionals prefer to treat PTSD and substance use at the same time, as they believe that some of the symptoms of PTSD, such as nightmares and fear, can lead to substance use relapse if left untreated.

 Cognitive Behavioral Therapy (CBT) involves individuals working with a therapist to isolate thoughts related to the traumatic event and identifying how those thoughts can cause symptoms to increase.